dataflowg/g-audio/README.md

 COMMENT     | Notes and comments on the track.        | `COMM`, `COM`               | Comment[0-27] | `ICMT`

 The field / tag mapping is based on the [Tag Mapping article](https://wiki.hydrogenaud.io/index.php?title=Tag_Mapping) on the hydrogenaudio wiki.

+### Reducing Audio Latency
+Audio latency refers to the amount of time it takes between audio entering and exiting a signal chain (audio data playback through to speakers, or microphone input to captured audio data).
+There can be many steps in the signal chain which contribute to latency, so it's important to reduce or eliminate them where possible.

+_The best (minimal) audio latencies under Windows are usually achieved using an audio interface with ASIO drivers.
+G-Audio does not yet have ASIO support, but very good latencies can still be achieved using the WASAPI backend.
+Check out [WaveIO](https://www.zeitnitz.eu/scms/waveio) for a LabVIEW library with ASIO support._

+Latency reduction tips:
+1. Use smaller data buffers.
+    * The size of the data buffer directly affects the latency, where smaller size = lower latency.
+This has the single biggest impact on latency.
+    * Be careful with very small buffer sizes, as they can lead to audible drop-outs.
+2. Set the buffer size to (a multiple of) the device's _period size_.
+    * During playback and capture, a callback is used to copy data from the data buffer to/from the audio device.
+This callback usually runs when the audio device requires a _period size_ block of data.
+	* If the data buffer and _period size_ are the same (or multiple of), this data transfer can occur immediately as the required amount of data is buffered and ready to transfer.
+3. Configure the audio device to use its native data format (data type, sample rate).
+    * Audio data not in the same format will be converted and/or resampled, requiring additional processing time.
+    * Check the device's native data format(s) using `Query Audio Devices.vi`
+4. Read/write data in the device's configured audio format.
+    * The `Playback Audio.vim` and `Capture Audio.vim` functions accept many different input types for convenience, but if the data differs from the audio device configuration it will require conversion.
+    * If the audio device is configured with a non-native format (say I16/44.1kHz, where native is float/96kHz), and the data being written/read differs to the configured data format (say double/44.1kHz), data will be converted twice (double -> I16 -> float).
+5. Set the exclusive mode flag (WASAPI only)
+    * This can have a noticeable effect on latency, as the WASAPI backend doesn't have to manage and mix audio from other sources when in exclusive mode.
+6. Set the optimize latency flag
+    * This doesn't directly control latency, but does configure audio threads to run at the highest priority possible.
+	* Higher priority threads may be able to process audio data more frequently, allowing smaller buffers while reducing chances of audio drop-outs.

+The `Latency Round Trip Example.vi` demonstration can be used to view and configure all of a device's parameters, and experiment with finding the lowest latency configuration for your hardware.
+The example captures audio and immediately plays it back.
+With a hardware configuration similar to the one pictured the round trip time of the audio signal can be measured.

 ## <a id="building"></a>Building
 Detailed build instructions can be found in [BUILDING.md](BUILDING.md), and covers development environment configuration, compilation details for each target, and VIPM packaging process.